World Nature Conservation Day Activities Your Child Can Do at Home

-Isn’t it fun to sometimes let time go by while we just admire the beauty of Nature and the bountiful we get from it?
+Isn’t it fun to sometimes let time go by while we just admire the beauty of nature and the bountiful we get from it?
 Most of us take our natural surroundings and the resources that we get from it for granted.
 That is why there is widespread damage to the environment in the form of reduced green cover, drought, global warming, unexpected floods and so on.
 On World Nature Conservation Day, let us re-think our outlook to the environment and come up with activities and ideas that will help nature.

 - 9 of the 10 warmest years on record have occurred since 2000.